Italian Americans in the American Civil War: In the Confederate army

 William B. Taliaferro was Confederate general in the American Civil War.

 About a thousand Italians, emigrants or descendants of emigrants, or with Italian names, enlisted in the armed forces of the Confederacy.

+There were Italian companies within regiments from Louisiana, Virginia, Tennessee and Alabama; as well as parts of a company from South Carolina.
 The military units of the South with the largest number of Italians came from Louisiana, the Confederate state with the largest presence of Italian immigrants.
 New Orleans, which was then the most populous city in the Confederate States, had a very high percentage of foreigners, and when the secession began, practically every ethnic group formed its own units.

 The Italians already present in Louisiana attempted to form a battalion, called the "Garibaldi Legion" or, alternatively, "Garibaldi Guards": about 170 Italians volunteered.

 On February 21, 1861, the "first company of the Garibaldi Guards" or simply "Garibaldi Guards" was prepared and fully equipped.
 On March 19, 1861, the “Garibaldi Guards” paraded through the streets of New Orleans, in uniforms that recalled the Garibaldi volunteers of Italy, red jacket and tricolor cockade.

 The officers, all Italian, were: Captain Gaudenzio Marzoni (or Manzoni, both surnames predominantly Lombard), later made major and replaced by the aforementioned Captain Giuseppe (or Joseph), Santini (originally from Corsica), Second Lieutenant Ulisse Marinoni (from Brescia, political exile after the riots of 1848, in America since 1850) and Second Lieutenant Ernesto Baselli (surname predominantly Lombard).